proteanhq/protean/docs/user/domain/aggregate.rst

     'updated_at': datetime.datetime(2021, 7, 7, 16, 35, 10, 799327),
     'id': '557770a2-5f34-4f80-895b-c38f2679766b'}

-If you do not want the parent Aggregate to be instantiable, you can mark it :ref:`abstract <aggregate-abstraction>`.
+If you do not want the parent Aggregate to be instantiable, you can mark it as abstract.

-.. _aggregate-abstraction:

 Abstraction
 ===========